michaeloboyle/MessagePedia-WebRTC-Electron/README-WORKTREE.md

-# Database Layer Development
+# React UI Components Development
-This work tree is for SQLite database implementation
+This work tree is for Electron renderer UI development